-UAE has achieved food security in the availability of fresh fish.
-The Government feels that the annual restocking fish fingerling programme into the sea is making a contribution to the wild fish stock of the region, which indirectly helps the economy.
+UAE has achieved food security through the availability of fresh fish.
+The Government feels that the Aquaculture development and promotion of in UAE is making helps the economy.
 In addition, the export of fish through private enterprises is contributing to the country's economy.

-The Ministry of Environment and Water (MOEW), headed by a Minister, General Manager, and the Executive Managers, is the supreme authority that controls the fisheries and aquaculture sectors in the UAE.
-There are two main Departments in the Ministry, the Marine Environment Research Centre Department and the Fisheries Department.
+The Ministry of Environment and Water (MOEW), headed by a Minister, and the Executive Managers, is the supreme authority that controls the fisheries and aquaculture sectors in the UAE.
+There are two main Departments in the Ministry, the Marine Environment Research Department and the Fisheries Department.

 During 1999, the Ministry of Environment and water, introduced the Federal Law No.23 regarding the exploitation, protection and development of the living aquatic resources in the waters of the United Arab Emirates.
 This is a comprehensive regulation governing many aspects concerning fisheries, fishing activities, coastal zone management, marine resource and environmental protection, conservation of endangered marine species and coral reef areas.
 Aquaculture activities are also covered by this law under Articles 34 to 38 (Reference No. 7, Section 2.5).
 Accordingly, firms engaged in aquaculture should not cause pollution to the environment, are not allowed to introduce alien species without prior permission from the Ministry and should follow recognized hygienic procedures in handling, stocking, packing and transportation of fish.

-The MERC was established by the Ministry of Environment and Water in 1984 in order to boost fisheries development in the country.
-One of the main priorities of the MERC is the development of aquaculture, involving such diverse issues as conservation, replenishment and development of the marine resources of the UAE, research and experimental trials in species and culture practices.
-Another instance of the importance given to sustainable aquaculture is the requirement that the major portion of the fingerlings produced at MERC is released at suitable locations along the UAE coastline.
-There has been an increase in the fish fingerling production at MERC during the last few years and, correspondingly, a progressive increase in the number of fish released in the wild.
+The MERD and SKMRC established by the Ministry of Environment and Water in order to boost fisheries development in the country.
+One of the main priorities of the MERD and SKMRC development of aquaculture, involving such diverse issues as conservation, replenishment and development of the marine resources of the UAE, research and experimental trials in species and culture practices.
+Another instance of the importance given to sustainable aquaculture is the requirement that the major portion of the fingerlings produced at MERD and SKMRC are released at suitable locations along the UAE coastline.
+There has been an increase in the fish fingerling production at MERD during the last few years and, correspondingly, a progressive increase in the number of fish released in the wild.
 This is a part of the government's efforts to maintain sustainable fisheries regionally and is expected to fetch positive results in the future.

 Freshwater aquaculture is limited to a few irrigation channels, ponds and tanks adjacent to agriculture farms.
 Expansion is likely in the future as people are becoming aware of the dual benefits of rearing fish such as tilapia in such facilities which will not only produce fish but also fertilize the irrigation water.